-Purpose of the module Module NQF level Module NQF credits The purpose of the taught module is to develop the learner's intellectual and theoretical competencies to an advanced level, and to strengthen 40 his/her ability to analyse, compare and reflect critically on public law, international and comparative law relevance for labour law.
+Purpose of the module Module NQF level Module NQF credits The purpose of the taught module is to develop the learner's intellectual and theoretical competencies to an advanced level, and to strengthen his/her ability to analyse, compare and reflect critically on public law, international and comparative law relevance for labour law.
+40

-Learning outcomes Assessment criteria The learner will be able to: The learner will be competent if he/she is able to: critically evaluate the impact of the Constitution on labour law and labour relations 1.1 assess the relevance of the Constitutionalisation of labour law in South Africa and from a comparative perspective1.2 appraise the role and impact of fundamental rights in giving shape to and regulating the individual and collective employment relationship supra-national and regional 2.1 assess the impact of supra-national legal norms, in particular in the EU, on labour law 2.2 reflect critically on the provisions of SADC instruments and on developments in SADC labour laws and assess the impact of these provisions and developments on the development of labour law in South and southern Africa assess the role of public international law in labour law standard setting 3.1 appraise the articulation and implementation of international labour standards, in particular in the context of the International Labour Organisation, also from a South African Constitutional and legal perspective 3.2 rate the effectiveness of international norms and standards in defining the regulatory contours of the employment relationship relevance of comparative law for labour law and the 4.1 assess the relevance of comparative law for labour law in general and also from a South African Constitutional and legal perspective 4.2 reflect critically on and integrate relevant public international law and comparative labour law norms for freedom of association, the right to strike and equality law on the public employment relationship 5.1 analyse critically the various labour law norms that play a role in defining the contours of the public employment relationship 5.2 compare the private sector and public employment relationship and to judge whether a unified or differential approach should be followed to regulate the public employment relationship
+Learning outcomes Assessment criteria The learner will be able to: The learner will be competent if he/she is able to: critically evaluate the impact of the Constitution on labour law and labour relations 1.1 assess the relevance of the Constitutionalisation of labour law in South Africa and from a comparative perspective1.2 appraise the role and impact of fundamental rights in giving shape to and regulating the individual and collective employment relationship appraise the relevance of supra-national and regional law for labour law 2.1 assess the impact of supra-national legal norms, in particular in the EU, on labour law 2.2 reflect critically on the provisions of SADC instruments and on developments in SADC labour laws and assess the impact of these provisions and developments on the development of labour law in South and southern Africa 3. assess the role of public international law in labour law standard setting 3.1 appraise the articulation and implementation of international labour standards, in particular in the context of the International Labour Organisation, also from a South African Constitutional and legal perspective 3.2 rate the effectiveness of international norms and standards in defining the regulatory contours of the employment relationship 4. analyse critically the relevance of comparative law for labour law and the interplay between public international and comparative law norms in defined areas of labour law application 4.1 assess the relevance of comparative law for labour law in general and also from a South African Constitutional and legal perspective 4.2 reflect critically on and integrate relevant public international law and comparative labour law norms for freedom of association, the right to strike and equality 5. assess the impact of public law on the public employment relationship 5.1 analyse critically the various labour law norms that play a role in defining the contours of the public employment relationship 5.2 compare the private sector and public employment relationship and to judge whether a unified or differential approach should be followed to regulate the public employment relationship